frse97/frse97/README.md

         <span>
             I'm a 22 years old Frontend Developer based in Austria.
             Currently i'm working for a Knowledge Management Company (<a href="wbi.at">WBI</a>).
             I was lucky enough to have been born by the sea :beach_umbrella: but still lived a long part of my life in the mountains :national_park:.
+I love to be in nature :evergreen_tree: with my best half, and beeing a proud nerd. :video_game:
+            If you like my projects give them a :star: and <code>Happy coding!</code>
         </span>
     </td>
   </tr>